 Typically, PPP agreements in the US allow the government party to collect liquidated damages or apply deductions on the payments due to the private party.

-ii State guarantees
+ii State payment obligations

-iii Distribution of risk
+iii Allocation of risk

 If responsibility for the acquisition of a permit was allocated to the government party (which is typically limited to major environmental authorisations), a delay in obtaining such a permit typically entitles the private party to relief in the form of an extension of the time in which it is required to perform its obligations.
-In some cases, the private party assumes the obligation to continue the approval process for some approvals initiated by the government party, and, in such cases, the private party then assumes the risk of timely issuance of such approvals.
+In some cases, the private party assumes the obligation to continue the approval process for some approvals initiated by the government party and, in such cases, the private party then assumes the risk of timely issuance of such approvals.

-Discovery of geotechnical circumstances that were not shown in the reference information provided by the government party, or that could not be expected or learned after a reasonable investigation (the standard of which may vary from state to state), typically entitles the private party to relief in the form of an extension of time to perform its obligations and payment of additional compensation to cover for additional costs.
+Discovery of geotechnical conditions that were not shown in the reference information provided by the government party, or that could not be expected or learned after a reasonable investigation (the standard of which varies from state to state), typically entitles the private party to relief in the form of an extension of time to perform its obligations and payment of additional compensation to cover additional costs.
 A similar approach is usually followed for pre-existing environmental conditions and third-party release of hazardous substances, but the calculation of the compensation for additional costs arising from these circumstances in some cases is different.

 Customarily, PPP agreements include a programme of insurance that each party must carry.
 Typically, unavailability on commercially reasonable terms entitles the party obliged to maintain the affected insurance to some form of relief, which may take different forms on a case-by-case basis.